M003R/M003R.github.io/README.md

       Welcome!
     </h1>
     <h2>
-      This is a small library that I have set up that will be showcasing some cool or interesting books that I have read.
+      This is a small library that I am setting up that will be showcasing some cool or interesting books that I have read.
     </h2>
     <br>
     <br>